Acutely Red And Painful Eye

 Red Flags

-• Never use mydriatics when examining the red eye: you may precipitate acute glaucoma.
+• Never use mydriatics when examining the red eye: You may precipitate acute glaucoma.

 • Bilateral red eye is usually caused by conjunctivitis.
 If unilateral, consider other causes.